sbt/sbt-concat/README.md

 section { font-size: 15em; }
 ```

-These will reside under the asset build directory in a sub-directory named `concat` by default.
+These will reside under the asset build directory in the base target directory by default.
 You can change the name
 of this directory using the `Concat.parentDir` `SettingKey`.

 License